bragqut/bragqut.github.io/_posts/2016-03-02-selecting-cols-w-regexp.md

  [1] 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51
 [26] 52
 ```
-and we get the element numbers in the vector colnames(Data) that contain the string 'Feb'
+and we get the element numbers in the vector colnames(Data) that contain the string Feb

 ``` r